NAFTA was a watershed in globalization in that it was the

 commercialism.
 We can hope, but we should not hold our breath.

-Blumberg has some game theory insight on what
+Blumberg has some game theory insight

 to watch and expect.